Skip to content

 Hip carriers are available at the front door for you to use.

-From the shaded Wilderness with its summerhouses to the mown paths in the grassy Fountain Garden, our gardens are the perfect spot for kids to enjoy some fresh air this summer.
-So bring a picnic and get ready to play!
-There’s plenty of space for little legs to run around or play a game of hide and seek.
+From the tree-filled Wilderness to the productive Kitchen Garden, our gardens are the perfect spot for kids to enjoy some fresh air.
+There’s plenty of space for little legs to run around or play a game of hide and seek, with benches dotted around the paths to sit and take a break.

-Our mud kitchen play area, found at the back of the Orangery Café, is a space for kids to enjoy creative play.
-Located near picnic benches, it's a great area to visit in the summer months.
+Our mud kitchen play area, found at the back of the Orangery Café near some picnic benches, is a space for kids to enjoy creative play.

 From making friends with minibeasts to watching birds, your next adventure awaits.
 Experience ‘50 things to do before you’re 11¾’ with the whole family at Ham House and Garden to get your kids closer to nature.
 There’s loads to do, so visit regularly to tick off everything on the list!